CalebClauson/text-rpg/README.md

 - customize starting speed
 - customize starting armor

-This helps make the start of a run feel more interactive and gives the player some control over how their character begins.
+This makes the start of a run feel more interactive and gives the player control over their starting build.

-## Combat System
+### Combat System

-The core gameplay loop is built around turn based combat.
+The core gameplay loop is built around turn-based combat.

 Players can: